 Ancestry sites are always updating their websites, so if you can't find something, now, give it time.
 You may find the answers you're looking for.

 Talk to all your elders and write down the oral history they give you.
 That's how you find leads and be able to match oral history with documentation.
 Trust!
 It helps to know what to look for!

 Save.
 Save.
 Save.
 You can't go wrong keeping and collecting documents.
 Keep them in a photo album and teach them to the younger generations so that'll way they know THEIR history and not a generalized history that doesn't pertain to them.

 4. Be prepared to see incorrect information on your ancestor's (and even elders) documents.

-You think teachers purposely mispronounce and misspell our names now just wait till you see how the census takers wrote our ancestors names.
-They made the easiest names into a scrabble game.
-I have an ancestor named "Sylvester" and they spelled his name Sylvaster or Sylvn.
+You think teachers purposely mispronounce and misspell our names now just wait till you see how the census takers wrote our ancestor's names.
+They made the most straightforward names into a scrabble game.
+I have an ancestor named "Sylvester," and they spelled his name Sylvaster or Sylvn.
 I was super aggravated.
 This is also another form of reclassification.
 They misspell our ancestor's names, changed their genders and location on the documents to keep us from researching our lineages.
 Keep that in mind.